Deferred Action For Childhood Arrivals (DACA)

 Full-Service Immigration Counsel · Work Directly With A Proven Lawyer

-Whether you came into the U.S. without lawful status or on a visa that has since expired, our White Plains, New York-based legal team will help you evaluate all options for remaining in the country legally.
+Whether you came into the U.S. without lawful status or on a visa that has since expired, our White Plains, New York-based legal team will help you evaluate all options for remaining in the country legally or to eventually obtain lawful permanent resident status.
 We offer clear, reliable counsel — not false hope or promises.
 For a consultation focused on your unique immigration concerns, call 914-683-5300 or send us an email now.